Statistical mechanical mapping and maximum-likelihood thresholds for the surface code under generic single-qubit

 For local unitary rotations about any axis, we develop a statistical mechanics mapping~\cite{Dennis:2002ds,Katzgraber:2009iz,Venn:2023fp,Wille:2024ks,Bombin:2012km,Wootton:2012cb,Chubb:2021cn} that expresses error amplitudes as complex-coupling (``complex'' henceforth) partition functions.
 Components of the rotation about the $X$ and $Z$ axes map to complex two-dimensional (2D) random bond Ising models (RBIM) on the direct and dual lattice, respectively.
 Similarly to incoherent errors~\cite{Bombin:2012km,Wootton:2012cb,Chubb:2021cn}, rotation components about the $Y$ axis give four-spin interactions that couple the direct and dual lattice.
 The resulting complex two-layer RBIM with inter-layer interactions is variant of the Ashkin-Teller model~\cite{Ashkin:1943jd} with disordered complex couplings, i.e., a complex variant of the eight-vertex model~\cite{Baxter:1971fk}.

-Due to its complex couplings, this RBIM cannot be analyzed by standard numerical methods such as Monte Carlo simulations.
+Due to its complex couplings, this RBIM suffers from a sign problem and thus cannot be solved by Monte Carlo simulations.
 Instead, we simulate its transfer matrix using matrix product states (MPSs)~\cite{Hauschild:2018bp,Cirac:2021gx}.
 MPS simulations are feasible since, as we demonstrate, states in the transfer matrix space exhibit an area law below threshold.
 This substantially expands the scope of this feature, previously observed only for $X$ (or $Z$) rotations~\cite{Behrends:2024bs}.
 (Similar MPS simulations have been used to address depolarizing noise~\cite{Bravyi:2014ja}.)
 Above threshold, the entanglement entropy grows with system size, again demonstrating the general scope of this feature beyond the special case of $X$ (or $Z$) rotations~\cite{Behrends:2024bs}.
 This is distinct from the above-threshold phase of incoherent errors, where the entanglement entropy follows an area law~\cite{Behrends:2024bs}.

 To use our statistical mechanics approach for estimating code performance, we must sample syndromes.
 For coherent errors, this cannot be done straightforwardly since different error strings corresponding to the same syndrome generally interfere~\cite{Iverson:2020fe}.
 Based on the transfer matrix representation, we develop an algorithm that samples syndromes according to their probability, in the setting relevant to computing error rates captured by average infidelities.
 We achieve this by sampling bonds of the statistical mechanics model, which is equivalent to sampling equivalence classes of error strings yielding the same syndrome.
 The scope of our approach is substantially beyond that of algorithms tailor-made for the special case of $X$ (or $Z$) rotations~\cite{Bravyi:2018ea}, or schemes for non-Pauli error channels are close to the incoherent limit~\cite{Ma:2023ia}.